 - Finished Fabric: 9 September 2022

 - Greige Completed:

 We will get the tailors working as soon as possible.
 BUT the tailors may not really be able to get started until they have all the Fabrics on hand.
 And of course, they are not just sitting around waiting for me.

 HERE is the information on the original Batch 7.

-Batch 7 is WeatherWool's largest batch so far!
+Batch 7 is larger than any previous WeatherWool Batch!
 We have not made any garments from Batch 7 yet, except that we needed to use a few hundred pounds of Batch 7 fiber to complete making Batch 5 FullWeight Lynx Fabric.
-(Didn't take long for my little plan to get complicated.)
+(Didn't take long for my little plan Batch-tracking plan to get complicated, even before the flood.)